andrewmoise/grits/README.md

 Okay, so with the simple setup, you should have a working web server.
 If you want to have more of (any of) the actual benefits of using a server that uses this approach, the first thing to enable is the service worker.
 The necessary stuff is already turned on from the server side, but you'll need to enable the right stuff in the browser in order for it to actually do something productive.

-Note that I have only tried the service worker on Chrome, and I would expect it to be a little flaky in other browsers.
+Note that I have only tried the service worker on Chrome, and I would expect it to need a little work before it's assured of working in other browsers.
 Buyer beware.

 Anyway.
 Navigate to: